-Alexander MacDonald married Grace McLean, probably in 1790.
-She was a native of the Island of Eigg, and may have been the daughter of an established family, or of a Loyalist.
-The MacDonalds’ first child, James, was born in 1792, and twelve more followed at regular intervals until 1815.
+Alexander MacDonald married Grace McLean in 1790, likely.
+Grace was a native of the Island of Eigg and may have been the daughter of an established family or a Loyalist.
+The couple had 13 children, with the first, James, born in 1792 and the last in 1815.

-Alexander MacDonald was appointed captain-commander of a company of the 1st Battalion, Northumberland County Militia in 1799.
-In 1813 he was appointed as major-commandant of the Battalion, and in 1829 was promoted to the rank of Lieutenant-Colonel.
-The MacDonald family had a tradition of militia service.
-At least three of the sons held commissions in the Northumberland Militia.
-It is also reported that his son, James’ farm at Bay du Vin was used as a parade ground for the battalion.
+From 1790 to 1825, Alexander held various positions in the parish including Town Clerk for the Middle District, Commissioner and Surveyor of Roads, Overseer of the Poor, Assessor, Commissioner of Roads, and Trustee of Schools.
+In 1799, he was appointed as Captain-Commander of a company in the 1st Battalion of the Northumberland County Militia and was later promoted to Major-Commandant in 1813 and Lieutenant-Colonel in 1829.
+The MacDonald family had a tradition of militia service and at least three of their sons held commissions in the Northumberland Militia.
+James’ farm in Bay du Vin was also used as a parade ground for the battalion.

-Alexander MacDonald died on December 11, 1834, at the age of 72, following a two-week illness.
-His wife, Grace, died two weeks later on December 31 after an extended illness.
+Alexander passed away on December 11, 1834 at the age of 72 after a two-week illness, and his wife, Grace, passed away two weeks later on December 31st after an extended illness.